SusamTmg/IT-SUPPORT-AND-SYSTEM-ADMIN-LABS/windows_server_ad/troubleshooting-log.md

-# Week 1 – Troubleshooting Log
+# Troubleshooting Log

-This log documents all the technical issues encountered during Week 1 of the IT Support Self-Training Program and the step-by-step solutions applied.
+This log documents all the technical issues encountered in this IT Support Self-Training Program and the step-by-step solutions applied.
 All scenarios were replicated in a virtual lab setup using Windows Server 2019 and Windows 10 client.

 ---